|Ordered||14 Feb 1940|

-The boat was attacked by the freighter Antonius with gunfire.
-The boat crash dived.
+The boat was fired on by the freighter Antonius and dived to escape.

 12 Nov 1942

-On attacking the British destroyer tender HMS Hecla (sunk) and the destroyer HMS Marne (damaged) the boat was depth charged by the destroyer HMS Venomous, but escaped undamaged.
+After attacking the British destroyer tender HMS Hecla (sunk) and the destroyer HMS Marne (damaged), the boat was depth charged by the destroyer HMS Venomous, but escaped unscathed.
 (Sources: Blair, vol 2, page 111)

 6 Sep 1943

-After having tracked merged convoys OS-54 and KMS-25 the whole day, Henke closed in to attack but was sighted and had to dive.
-Accurate depth charging by the British frigate HMS Tavy drove the boat to 820 feet, severely damaging her.
-Henke managed to escape and aborted the patrol, reaching Lorient on 12 Sept.
+After having tracked merged convoys OS 54 and KMS 25 for the whole day, Henke closed in to attack but was sighted and had to dive.
+Accurate depth charging by the British frigate HMS Tavy drove the boat down to 820ft, and caused severe damage.
+Henke managed to escape and broke off the patrol, reaching Lorient on 12 Sept.
 (Sources: Blair, vol 2, page 409)

 18 Nov 1943

-While attacking the combined convoys MKS-30 and SL-139, U-515 was in turn attacked by several Allied escorts.
-After escaping, Henke took the boat to the Canary Isles, where he camouflaged the boat and carried out extensive repairs before continuing the patrol.
+While attacking combined convoys MKS 30 and SL 139, U-515 was in turn attacked by several escorts.
+After escaping, Henke took the boat to the Canary Isles, where he camouflaged her and carried out extensive repairs before continuing the patrol.
 (Sources: Blair, vol 2, page 459)

 4 recorded attacks on this boat.